jqwik-team/jqwik/documentation/src/docs/user-guide.template.md

   - `ShrinkingMode.FULL`: Shrinking continues until no smaller value can be found that also falsifies the property.
     This might take very long or not end at all in rare cases.
-  - `ShrinkingMode.BOUNDED`: Shrinking is tried to a depth of 10000 shrink attempts maximum.
+  - `ShrinkingMode.BOUNDED`: Shrinking is tried for 10 seconds maximum and then times out.
+    The best shrunk sample at moment of time-out will be reported.
 This is the default.

   Most of the time you want to stick with the default.
 Only if bounded shrinking is reported - look at a falsified property's output! -